 Kate Chisholm, Sr. VP, Chief Legal and Sustainability Officer - Capital Power

 Beth Hardy, VP Strategy & Stakeholder Relations - International CCS Knowledge Centre

 For more information on GLOBE2020 Forum, click here

 International CCS Knowledge Centre Booth at Globe 2020

-Our Globe 2020 booth was a huge hit with policy makers as well as students wanting to learn more about the Business Case for Carbon Capture and Storage (CCS) and how this proven technology is a necessity, not option, for global Climate Action.
-Follow us on Twitter @ccsknowledge for the latest updates.
+Our Globe 2020 booth was a huge hit among policy and decision makers as well as students wanting to learn more about the business case for Carbon Capture and Storage (CCS); how this proven technology is a necessity, not option, for global Climate Action.
+Check out our Twitter page for more details @ccsknowledge